 K9SearchOK maintains a rigid training schedule with weekly exercises that cover all the disciplines of our searching strategy – trailing, area, live find, recovery, and scent discrimination live find.
-Our training officer schedules and plans each session in an effort to meet every forseeable search scenario – building, wilderness, buried, elevated, car search, etc.
+Our training team schedules and plans each session in an effort to meet every forseeable search scenario – building, wilderness, buried, elevated, car search, etc.

 If you are interested in training with our team, it is important to note that our team highly values accountability and unity.
 Our expectations are that you will make every effort to be available for the maximum amount of training that you possibly can.
 Understandably, life events can happen and prevent you from being at a particular event or training session, but we constantly strive to maintain a high team unity through consistent and regular training at our training locations across Oklahoma.

 To train with us (and ultimately be able to respond to search missions), you need to be willing to: